-For this project, Siegfried provided the City of Roseville with landscape architecture, civil engineering, surveying, and structural engineering services for the development of a new neighborhood park which sits on a 10-acre site in the growing community of Westpark.
-With an EIR for the community, including the park site, already developed, we were tasked with modifying the site plan based on recent community input and city.
+For this project, Siegfried provided the City of Roseville with landscape architecture, civil engineering, surveying, and structural engineering services for the development of a new neighborhood park that sits on a 10-acre site in the growing community of Westpark.
+With an EIR for the community, including the park site, already developed, we were tasked with modifying the site plan based on recent community and city input.
 Originated changes.
-Collaboratively with City staff, we prepared a series of conceptual plans that accommodated the revised program, established way finding and circulation throughout the site, and created a sense of place; all without creating significant or additional environmental impact.
+Collaboratively with City staff, we prepared a series of conceptual plans that accommodated the revised program, established wayfinding and circulation throughout the site, and created a sense of place; all without creating significant or additional environmental impact.

 With a significant number of amenities, a promise to the community to complete construction, and limited funding, we developed innovative approaches to the site plan, infrastructure, and shade structures to keep the project on budget and on time.

 - Civil Engineering

 - Landscape Architecture